 Rewards for Tag Recovery

-Everyone of the public (non-fishery agency personnel) who returns a NPAFC High Seas Tag from June 1, 2018 to December 31, 2020, to a national contact (see list below) will be awarded $300 (CDN) for each tag at the 2021 Annual Meeting.
+Everyone of the public (non-fishery agency personnel) who returns a NPAFC High Seas Tag from June 1, 2018 to December 31, 2020, to a national contact (see list below) will be awarded $300 (CDN) for each tag before the 2021 Annual Meeting.

 Several types of plastic disk tags have been placed on salmon and steelhead.
 These disk tags are about 3/4″ (19 mm) in diameter and each is imprinted with a unique identification number.

 - red NPAFC-logo plastic disk tag (Fig. 1A and B)

 - other tags are red and white, or solid red plastic disks (Fig. 1C and D).

 Several types of electronic data-recording tags have been placed on salmon and steelhead (Fig. 2).

 Tag return posters can be viewed for each member country:

 What to do if You Catch a Tagged Fish